When listening to low-volume audio, it’s helpful to boost the volume over the limit. Here’s how to boost volume in Windows 10 and Chrome.

 - Search for “Control Panel” and open it.

-- Select "Large icons" from the top-right drop-down menu next to "View by".
+- Select “Large icons” from the “View by” dropdown menu.

-- Next, find and click on the "Sound" option.
+- Find and click on the “Sound” option.

 - Select the speaker you are using and click on the “Properties” button.